How important is fermentation in baking bread?

 It’s what makes it stick to your hands and table!

-Poor quality flours contain broken or low quality proteins do exist.
-Despite often having a high protein content, these flours create a weak gluten structure.
+Poor quality flours contain broken or low quality proteins.
+Despite often having a high protein content on the label, poor quality flours still create a weak gluten structure.

 Long bread fermentation contributes to fully hydrating the gluten particles, this allows them to be softer.

-The softer the gluten, the more able it is to retain bigger air bubbles.
-Which contributes to a even crumb, that’s soft when touched.
+The softer the gluten, the more able it is to stretch and retain bigger air bubbles.
+This contributes to a even crumb, that’s soft when touched.

-A poorly fermented dough can have a dull, irregular crumb structure that is much less appealing in flavour, looks and keeping quality.
+A poorly fermented dough has a dull, irregular crumb structure that is much less appealing in flavour, looks and keeping quality.

 What’s the difference between rest time and fermentation time?

-Bread fermentation includes any time the flour is autolaysed, mixed, rested or proofing.
-All the stages starting from the first time the ingredients meet, till the heat ends the process in the oven are classed as fermentation.
+So fermentation includes any time the flour is autolysed, mixed, rested or proofing.
+All of these stages are classed as fermentation until the heat ends the process in the oven.

 Bread Fermentation in the bowl

-Mixing by hand or mixer typically occurs at the start of a doughs fermentation.
-Using a pre- ferment, soaker or autolayse are exceptions as they’ve already undergone a previous fermentation before being presented to the other ingredients.
+Mixing by hand or mixer typically occurs at the start of a dough's fermentation.
+Using a pre- ferment, sourdough, soaker or autolyse are exceptions as they’ve already undergone a previous fermentation before being presented to the other ingredients.
 There’s more on these later.